SimoneMSR/machocavallo/README.md

 # machocavallo
-Ionic app for GIS field monitoring using the <a target="blank" href="http://www.agenziaentrate.gov.it/wps/content/nsilib/nsi/schede/fabbricatiterreni/consultazione+cartografia+catastale/servizio+consultazione+cartografia/indice+servizio+consultazione+cartografia">WMS service of Italian Agenzia delle Entrate</a> and <a target="blank"  href="https://developers.google.com/maps/documentation/javascript/">Google Maps API</a>.
+Ionic app for GIS field monitoring using the <a target="_blank" href="http://www.agenziaentrate.gov.it/wps/content/nsilib/nsi/schede/fabbricatiterreni/consultazione+cartografia+catastale/servizio+consultazione+cartografia/indice+servizio+consultazione+cartografia">WMS service of Italian Agenzia delle Entrate</a> and <a target="_blank"  href="https://developers.google.com/maps/documentation/javascript/">Google Maps API</a>.

 The app is used for:
 - visualize the field perimeter